 The N950 boasts two HDMI inputs for plugging in components like Blu-ray players or streaming boxes (it would have been nice to get a third), and we recommend plugging in your top sources directly for best results.
 Additional connection options include a digital Optical input, Bluetooth, and Wi-Fi.

 The wireless satellites and subwoofer pair automatically to the soundbar, but we recommend you follow the order set out in the manual when plugging the system in (subwoofer first, then satellites, then soundbar) or you may get the dreaded red or flashing-blue LEDs on the back of the speakers and be forced to restart.
 Unlike Yamaha’s Atmos/DTS:X YSP-5600 soundbar, there’s no auto calibration here, so you must adjust each channel manually for balance.
 If possible, Samsung recommends placing the surrounds and soundbar equidistant from the listening position for best results.

 Hulking presence, seamless experience

 Even after a week on our TV console, we were still getting used to just how massive the N950 is.
-It helps to have an equally massive TV — 65-inches or bigger takes away some of the focus — but it’s still hard to miss, and even though it’s a lot smaller than a traditional Dolby Atmos speaker setup, be ready to invest both cash and space.
+It helps to have an equally massive TV — 65-inches or bigger takes away some of the focus — but it’s still hard to miss.
+And even though it’s a lot smaller than a traditional Dolby Atmos speaker setup, be ready to invest space as well as cash.